DeBakeyVRC/DeBakeyVRC.github.io/index.md

 A little recap video of our World Championship robot.

-#### Railgunawesome1 (14700H):
+#### Railgunawesome2 (14700H):
-A veteran player, he played as a one-man-team during the Covid pandemic and qualified for the Vex 2020-2021 Vex Change Up Worlds Competition.
+A veteran player, he played as a one-man-team during the Covid-19 pandemic and qualified for the Vex 2020-2021 Vex Change Up Worlds Competition.

 <details>
 <summary>Meet the One-Man-Team</summary>

 > Justin Hung (Class of 22)

 </details>

 #### Vipers (7390A):